Wilhelm Marstrand: Career development

 Marstrand returned to portrait painting with even more seriousness in the late 1850s, depicting some of the key figures of the age, including Constantin Hansen (1852, 1862), Bernhard Severin Ingemann (1860), Grundtvig (1863), Høyen (1869), the architect Michael Gottlieb Bindesbøll, not forgetting his earlier portraiture of Købke in 1839.

-During the 1850s and 1860s, and especially after the death of his wife in 1867, he finally turned to religious themes.
+During the 1850s and 1860s, and especially after the death of his wife in 1867, he turned to religious themes.
 He also gave renewed attention to mythology and history.
-He painted two remarkable great murals for King Christian IV's chapel in Roskilde Cathedral in 1864–1866, both of which have contributed to this popular monarch's enduring fame.
+He painted two remarkable great murals for King Christian IV's chapel in Roskilde Cathedral in 1864–1866, both of which have contributed to the popular monarch's enduring fame.
 He painted an important altarpiece at Faaborg Church.
 In 1871, not long before his death, he delivered several massive wall paintings commissioned for the University of Copenhagen's Celebration Hall.
 This historical, religious, and monumental development added yet an essential dimension to the already broad scope of Marstrand's work.

 At the same time, during the last ten years of his life, part of his work became very intimate.
 A series of paintings made during the last 6 years of his life featured a naked woman, while others were deeply religious, more inwardly so than the monumental work.

 Marstrand was named Director (Chancellor) of the art Academy during two periods: the first period from 1853–1857, the second from 1863 until his death.
 In 1867 he was awarded the rank of State Councillor (etatsråd).

-In October 1871 Marstrand was struck with a brain hemorrhage and partially paralysed, losing much of his work capacity before his death in 1873.
+In October 1871, Marstrand was struck with a brain hemorrhage and partially paralysed, losing much of his work capacity before his death in 1873.

 Posthumous reception

-To his contemporaries and a further few generations, Marstrand ranked among Denmark's great painters of all time, to some authorities perhaps as the very greatest.
-Certainly, he was vastly productive and mastered a remarkable variety of genres – his disinterest for landscape art being a notable exception.
-More relevant today is the rather striking number of his works which are now familiar signposts of Danish history and culture: scenes from drawing-rooms and streets of Copenhagen during his younger days; the festivity and public life captured in Rome; the many representative portraits of citizens and innovators; even the monumentalist commissions for university and monarchy.
-Still, as the 20th century progressed, his work had become less valued artistically and downright unfashionable; conversely, recent decades seem to have afforded new appreciation.
+To his contemporaries and a further few generations, Marstrand ranked among Denmark's great painters of all time, to some as the very greatest.
+Still, as the 20th century progressed, his work had become less valued artistically, and to some, considered unfashionable; conversely, recent decades seem to have afforded new appreciation.